RichBakos/homelab/README.md

 * [Loki](https://grafana.com/oss/loki/) - Logs (because metrics aren't useful, not for me anyway).
 * [Grafana](https://grafana.com) - Because we must have pretty dashboards.
 * [Postgres](https://postgresql.org/) - I have years of data stored here from a variety of sources .
-* [MongoDB](https://mongodb.com/) - This is the backend for my [unifi](https://www.ui.com) deployment.
+* [MongoDB](https://mongodb.com/) - This is the backend for my [Unifi](https://www.ui.com) deployment.
 * ...
 * ...
 * You can see the full list [here](terraform/nomad/jobs)

 ## Storage

 I'm currently using host volumes.
 I don't see the benefit of CSI for me this time.
-I have [Gluster](https://www.gluster.org) backed by ZFS on my ProxMox cluster, so host volumes make sense.
+I have [Gluster](https://www.gluster.org) backed by [ZFS](https://en.wikipedia.org/wiki/ZFS#:~:text=ZFS%20(previously%20Zettabyte%20File%20System,Solaris%20operating%20system%20in%202001.) on my Proxmox cluster, so host volumes make sense.
 It's fast, it's easy, it's error free.